Trump-basher Mark Sanford, who president called 'nothing but trouble,' ousted in key South Carolina primary

 “Well I think it has probably hurt me in this race," he said.
 "But again, there are no free lunches in life.
 I think there are times I have had to oppose the president because of stands I have had for a long time."

-On Tuesday night, while he did not concede to Arrington, Sanford told voters that "I've always been a realist and at this point, based on the numbers I see, I'm going to lose this race."

-The coastal 1st Congressional District is strongly Republican-leaning, but contains sizable liberal pockets such as Charleston County, which went for Hillary Clinton in 2016.
+The coastal 1st Congressional District is Republican-leaning, but contains sizable liberal pockets such as Charleston County, which went for Hillary Clinton in 2016.

 Sanford has warned that Trump's steel and aluminum tariffs will be "disastrous," called the president intolerant and untrustworthy, and even appeared to blame him for the shooting at a Republican congressional baseball practice last year.